 Amazon’s book publishing unit, composed of a number of imprints including AmazonEncore, AmazonCrossing, Montlake Romance, Thomas & Mercer, 47 North, and Powered by Amazon.
 It was launched in 2009.

 Amazon Kindle is a series of e-readers designed and marketed by Amazon which enable users to browse, buy, download and read e-books, newspapers, magazines and other digital media via wireless networking to the Kindle Store.
-The USP of kindle over other devices is the se of electrowetting technology (colour e-paper video screens) which amazon acquired when it bought Liquovista.
+The USP of Kindle over other devices is the use of electrowetting technology (color e-paper video screens) which Amazon acquired when it bought Liquovista.

 Amazon Music and Videos

-The Internet Movie Database is world’s most popular and authoritative source for movie, TV and celebrity content with searchable database of more than 185 million data items including more than 3.5 million movies, TV and entertainment programs and 7 million cast and crew members.
+The Internet Movie Database is world’s most popular and authoritative source for movie, TV and celebrity content with a searchable database of more than 185 million data items including more than 3.5 million movies, TV, and entertainment programs and 7 million cast and crew members.